 Newly diagnosed PWS patients are typically treated by a multi-disciplinary team led by a pediatric endocrinologist.
 Many patients receive care at larger clinics devoted to PWS in university-associated hospitals or at children's hospitals.
-This concentration of care allows us to consider marketing DCCR without a partner by assembling a small, dedicated salesforce to target the limited number of major PWS treatment centers in the U.S. We believe similar dynamics exist in Europe.
-In contrast to the situation in the U.S. and Europe, we are likely to need to identify a marketing partner for DCCR in Japan, and the rest of the world.
+This concentration of care may allow us to market DCCR without a partner by assembling a small, dedicated salesforce to target the limited number of major PWS treatment centers in the U.S. We believe similar dynamics exist in Europe.
+In contrast, we will likely need to identify a marketing partner for DCCR in Japan, and the rest of the world.
 The final decision on sales and marketing strategy will be made at a later date.